SkoolNotes/Taproot/2020MATH530/KBe20math530flo12.md

 - We can therefore find a non-trivial combination that equals zero, and can thus find a non-trivial combination of the original list by multiplying each vector by $(x-2)$.

 # Elementary Matrices
+#incomplete

+## Things you can do
+- Multiply a row by a nonzero scalar
+- Add two rows

 ---